 It’s been clear to most people for years that the idea of simply going with the flow and letting retirement take care of itself is an unrealistic fantasy.
 The state pension is just not enough for everyone to be able to maintain the lifestyle they’d hope for in retirement.
 As much fun as it can be to play the odd game of Poker, you don’t want to find yourself trying your luck on sites like www.top5onlinecasino.

 Trying to explain the benefits of regular saving to young people can be a little frustrating.
 Those in their twenties tend to think retirement is never going to come, and to be fair, there are a lot more exciting things to think about – and spend money on – when you’re young!
 However, explaining to a 21-year old that they could have a seven-figure sum tucked away by retirement age, by saving around 10% of their monthly income until they’re 45 (assuming a decent interest rate on their investments) might get them to listen.

 Most people tend to underestimate healthcare costs in retirement.
-Medicare won’t cover everything, and it’s worth familiarizing yourself with enrolment procedures and the various packages available at the Medicare website.
+Medicare won’t cover everything, and it’s worth familiarizing yourself with enrollment procedures and the various packages available at the Medicare website.
 Different plans are available in different states.
 It’s also a good idea to think about a long-term care plan; nursing home care is incredibly expensive, as is home care, however several new companies are emerging that refer to themselves as the “uber of home health care” and are offering long-term home health care policies for senior citizens which are 100% covered by Medicare.
 To learn more about this new service check out home health care covered by Medicare.